 It turns out that when dealing with KH-modules it is often easier to prove things directly than appealing to a representation as sections in a bundle.
 We use the latter only at one point in the proof of the spectral theorem (Section \ref{s.bundleview}).

 Besides topological Hilbert bundles, there are of course also measurable Hilbert bundles and a connection of modules with spaces of measurable sections.
 Such Hilbert bundles were used, e.g. by Zimmer \cite{Zimm1976} and Glasner \cite{Glas} in the context of the Furstenberg--Zimmer theory.
 They also appear, as direct integrals of Hilbert spaces, in the representation theory of von Neumann algebras \cite[Chap.~VI.8]{Take2002}.
-Typically, this happens under the separability restriction and for Borel measure spaces only, and one has to say ``almost everywhere'' almost everywhere.
-By working in a topological setting, we avoid these inconveniences.
+Typically, this happens under the separability restriction and for Borel measure spaces only.
+By working in a topological setting, we avoid this restriction.